ndressler/ndressler/README.md

 <h1 align="center"> Hi there 👋 </h1>

-<p align="center"> Hi, I'm Nicole!
-Currently looking for a ✨<strong>Data Scientist </strong>✨position!</p>
+<p align="center"> Welcome to my GitHub profile, I'm Nicole and I'm a <strong>🌱 Data Scientist </strong></p>
-<p align="center"> Welcome to my GitHub profile!
-I'm currently pursuing a M.Sc. in Computer Science and Data Science.
+<p align="center"> I'm currently pursuing a ✨<strong>M.Sc. in Computer Science and Data Science</strong>✨.
 I'm excited to apply my knowledge and skills to an opportunity that will allow me to gain experience in the field of data science.